 Old trees may be rejuvenated by a severe cutting back.
 This is successful when done with understanding; if, the year thereafter, lots of suckers develop, you’ll know that it was not properly done.
 Old, dead wood should be removed at once, in case the wind breaks off the branches and carries some good ones away too.
 Apples and pears are usually pruned towards the end of the winter, when frost can do no more serious damage, but definitely before the sap begins to rise.
 Peaches do well also with June pruning.
 This, however, is a matter of experience.

 In any case, make sure the pruning-shears or knife are sharp to avoid squeezing.
 There should be a clean cut face and no bark should be squeezed or torn.
 The cut should be as close as possible to the bud or eye, because then it will heal best.
 Stumps will simply die off and could lead to bark peeling and dead wood which offers a welcome nesting place for pests.
 The cut should be as close as possible to the vertical plane; horizontal cuts will show a “face” exposed to the weather and lead also to bark peeling and injury.
 Never forget that any injury to the bark will expose the cambium and cause serious disturbance.

-If you have any questions at all, please contact one of our tree service professionals or visit some of our other articles on tree care below.
+Still need help?
+If you have any questions at all, we encourage you to seek out a complimentary tree service consultation from our Longmont tree experts.
+We’d also love for you to visit some of our other content on tree care below.